‘The Vampire Diaries’ Series Finale Was Supposed To Have A Special Proposal

 — Nayara Alencar (@Nay_Alencar) March 13, 2017

-Fans were understandably heartbroken that the they never saw the proposal.
-Sure Elena was seen wearing an engagement and wedding ring, but fans missed how Damon asked Elena to marry him.
+Fans were understandably heartbroken that they never saw the proposal.
+Sure, Elena was seen wearing an engagement and wedding ring, but fans missed how Damon asked Elena to marry him.
 They also felt cheated that they never got to see Damon get used to being human again – after over a century of living as a vampire.

 Many fans of the show have complained about how rushed the ending felt.
 Williamson says that the episode was 18 minutes over, and one of those moments was the proposal with Elena dressed in scrubs.
 For the showrunners, the point of that scene was to show that Elena went to medical school.
 However, they never quite understood the way that fans would react to not having it there.
 It was more than just showing Elena became a doctor but a way to see Delena together again.
 Just knowing the two married wasn’t enough for many.

-Admittedly by the showrunners, trying to find a balance for The Vampire Diaries series finale was never going to be easy.
+Admittedly by the showrunners, trying to find a balance for the Vampire Diaries series finale was never going to be easy.
 It had to balance a wrap to the show and a thank you message to the fans.
 To make things harder, Nina Dobrev was only around for the one episode, so everything with her two characters – Elena Gilbert and Katherine Pierce – had to be included in just 40 minutes of airtime.

 'You want a love that consumes you, You want passion and adventure and even a little danger' #TheVampireDiaries#Delena pic.twitter.com/dkhYr5QxgU